patagonaa/music-sync-converter/README.md

 # music-sync-converter
-Sync music to MP3 players, phones, flash drives for car radios and such.
-Detect and convert unsupported files automatically.
+rsync for your music library.
+Sync your music library to MP3 players, phones, flash drives etc. while automatically converting unsupported files.
-Works on Windows and Linux, macOS is untested.

 ## Features
 - sync only files that have been added/removed/changed
 - works with any directory structure (does not force you into a certain way of managing your music library)
+- exclude files/directories
 - use a local directory or WebDAV (e.g. Nextcloud) as a source
-- exclude files/directories
 - use a local directory, MTP (Windows-only) or ADB as a target
 - convert unsupported files on-the-fly using FFMPEG
     - detect file support by extension, container, codec, profile, ...
     - override codec settings for certain paths
-- fast conversion due to pipelining and multithreading
+- fast conversion due to parallelization
 - automatically embed album art from the directory into the file
 - handle miscellaneous device limitations (configurable)
     - unsupported file formats/containers